Surgical Procedures: Esophagectomy

 • Wound care supplies, which will likely be given to you when you leave the hospital or in your surgeon’s office.

 • Fever.
-Your team will tell you at what temperature they should be called.
+Your team will tell you at what temperature you should call them.

 • Any new or worsening pain.